 “And that’s why you go for it if you’re the Ravens.
 Terrible coaching.
 You have the 2x MVP and you hand cuff him for 3 straight drives… and it blows up on you in your face.”

-For longtime head coach John Harbaugh, today's Bills vs. Ravens game is another chapter in a frustrating storyline.
+For longtime head coach John Harbaugh, the Bills vs. Ravens game is another chapter in a frustrating storyline.
 Harbaugh addressed the loss on Monday, admitting the recurring issue has doomed the team far too often.

 “Maybe part of it’s the fact that we’ve been ahead a lot.
 We’ve won a lot of games.
 We’ve had a lot of two-score leads.
 So we’ve kept a lot of those, but I think we’ve lost six of them.
 That’s too many,” Harbaugh said.